One person’s bargain is another person’s splurge. Being able to sell to both of them is just one of the benefits of tiered pricing.

 Tiered pricing is a tried-and-true revenue-boosting strategy for more than just membership websites.
 Think about cars, for example: General Motors sells Chevrolet, GMC, and Cadillac SUVs.

 Chevy targets a different, more cost-conscious market than Cadillac.
 Tiered pricing allows GM to serve both markets.

 If you don’t use tiered pricing for membership sites, you could be leaving money on the table.
-If you only sell to Chevy customers, you’re missing out on the extra money a Cadillac buyer is willing to spend.
+Car dealerships that only sell to Chevy customers are missing out on the extra money a Cadillac buyer is willing to spend.
 If you only sell to high-end customers, you’ll scare away the people looking for a more economical option.

 Keep reading to learn about the benefits of tiered pricing and tips for implementing them on your membership site.